zgr2575/SmarterBackend/README.md

 ## Changelog
 ### v6.0.0

-- **API**: The long awaited API support, using Swagger for doccumentation.
+- **API**: The long-awaited API support, using Swagger for documentation.
 - **Logging Improvements**: Made logging a lot prettier.
 - **Configuration Enhancements**: Improved `config.js` with additional settings.
 - **Bug Fixes**: Fixed known bugs.
 - **Routing Fix**: So...
-I was kinda tired last update and accidently removed the routing feature, but its back!
-With new improvements through out router.
+I was kinda tired last update and accidentally removed the routing feature, but its back!
+With new improvements through our router.
 - **Utility Enhancements**: utils.js got a complete recode, with `.
-- **Rate Limiting**: With the new api, a rate limit system is nessesary to prevent abuse.
+- **Rate Limiting**: With the new api, a rate limit system is necessary to prevent abuse.
 - **Enhanced Error Handling**: Added a centralized error-handling middleware.
   Full Dev Notes:
   The logger is not initialized multiple times, preventing duplicate log entries.